vrtemij/slack-bot/README.md

 ## Deployment

-To run a bot from your heroku app follow steps below:
+To run a bot from your heroku app follow steps below.
 1)Download and install the Heroku CLI.
-Create an app and clone the repository 2)Deploy this repo to your heroku repo.
+Create an app and clone the repository.
+2)Deploy this repo to your heroku repo.
 Make some changes to the code you just cloned and deploy them to Heroku using Git.
 $ git add .
 $ git commit -am "make it better"